Administrator vs. Resident View of Member Profiles

 Role & Permissions Settings

-Tribe Home grants different permissions to registered users depending on their role in your community.
+Tribe Home offers different permissions to registered users depending on their role in the community.

 Administrative roles include Council Members, Property Managers and Developers.